Skip to main content

 3. Connect the network volume to the server in the server OS

-You can connect a network volume to the server manually or using a pre-made script generated in the control panel.
-The script can only be used on Ubuntu OS — see the Connect a network volume to a dedicated Linux server guide for more details.
+You can connect a network volume to a server manually or by using a ready-made script generated in the control panel.
+The script can only be used on Ubuntu OS — for more details, see the instructions Connect a network volume to a dedicated Linux server.

 1. Connect to the server via SSH or via KVM console.